wingck/capstone/README.md

 # server folder

-For server folder, below are the commands that I have used,
+For server folder, below are the commands that I have used, you may use either yarn or npm method.
+(I use yarn)

 # yarn method